lelouchzr/lelouchzr/README.md

 I love coding and building cool stuff, whether it's small tools, bigger projects, or just experimenting with new tech.

-I enjoy a wide range of music, Metro Boomin and NewJeans are among my favorites.
+I enjoy a wide range of music.
 I also enjoy gaming in my free time.

 Always curious, always learning.